Hemit99123/dailysat/README.md

 ### 📛 Ticket Naming Convention

-When naming your GitHub issues, please use the following prefixes:
+When naming your GitHub PRs, please use the following prefixes:

 - `feat:` for new features
 - `fix:` for bug fixes or incorrect behavior
 - `chore:` for routine tasks like updating documentation or refactoring

+When issuing Github issues, this convention is not needed but please be descriptive in your titles.

 ## 🔐 Authentication Overview